white cursive text of the words 'Join Forces'

 ORGANIC SOCIAL & INTEGRATED MEDIA

 Most of the social media content was story-focused with product details woven in for city-specific shoes.
-Using language, themes, protagonists, locations, and styling reflective of each location showed the deep connection between the Air Force 1 as “the people’s shoe” and hip hop culture across North America.
+Using language, themes, protagonists, locations, and styling reflective of each location showed the deep connection between the Air Force 1 as “the people’s shoe” and hip-hop culture across North America.

 Photo and video content was shared across Nike and protagonist channels,